Sunday, April 2nd, 2023

 Annoyances and upsets with the iPhone 4S have been more than offset by its screen, the silkiness of its surfaces, the camera, and the third-party market for both software and hardware.

-It’s amazing, given the adulation he enjoyed elsewhere, that the Israeli public knew from the start not to trust this US President.
+It’s amazing, given the adulation he enjoyed elsewhere, that the Israeli public knew from the start not to trust US President Obama.

-Even if it did nothing, was just a prop in a futuristic movie, the MacBook Pro would be impressive.
-It’s like a sculpture of my previous computer, the MacBook, except it’s actually an improved computer!
-So even though I’m looking at it now and touching it to write these words, I’m going to stop now just to look at it and touch it.
+Even if it did nothing, was just a prop in a futuristic movie, the MacBook Pro would be impressive; it’s like a sculpture of my previous computer, the MacBook, except it’s actually an improved computer!

 Irit, the Jam and I walk from Brighton to Gatwick Airport.